 In 2020 alone, the oilfield industry provided over $70 billion to the state GDP (Gross Domestic Product).
 In terms of state and local tax revenue, the industry brought in $4.5 billion last year.
 This accounts for just under 15% of total state licenses, fees, and taxes collected.
 This revenue helps provides essential operating resources for the local government.

-Because of the significance of this industry and the fact that its wages are above state average, it is a common career path.
+Because of the significance of this industry and the fact that its wages are above the state average, it is a common career path.
 Though the job offers many benefits, it is still a dangerous profession.

 Oilfield workers often operate under hazardous conditions due to the physical demands of the job.
 In addition, remote rig locations, extreme weather, long hours, and heavy machinery add several safety hazards.
 The Office of Safety and Health Administration (OSHA) reports that oil extraction workers have a death rate 7 times higher than any other industry in the United States.
 Though there are many safety protocols put in place to avoid these injuries, oilfield accidents still occur.